-Stock-related components of CEO compensation constitute a large and increasing share of total compensation: Realized stock awards and stock options were 73.1% of total compensation in 2016 (\$12.6 million out of \$17.2 million) and were 83.1% of total compensation (\$20.1 million out of \$24.2 million) in our sample for 2020.
-The growth of these stock-related components from 2016 to 2020 was the sole reason total CEO realized compensation grew by \$7.0 million from \$17.2 million to \$24.2 million, up 40.5%.
-Of the stock-related components of compensation, stock awards make up a growing share while the share of stock options in CEO compensation packages has decreased over time.
+Stock-related components of CEO compensation constitute a large and increasing share of total compensation: Realized stock awards and stock options made up 73.3% of total CEO compensation in 2016 (\$13.2 million out of \$18 million) and 82.0% of total compensation (\$22.8 million out of \$27.8 million) in 2021 (not shown in chart).
+The growth of these stock-related components from 2016 to 2021 explains over 93% of the total growth in CEO-realized compensation over this period.4 Of the stock-related components of compensation, stock awards make up a growing share, while the share of stock options in CEO compensation packages has decreased over time.

 There is a simple logic behind companies' decisions to shift from stock options to stock awards in CEO compensation packages, as Clifford (2017) explains.
-With stock options, CEOs can only make gains: They realize a gain if the stock price rises beyond the price of the initial options granted and they lose nothing if the stock price falls.
-The fact that they have nothing to lose-but potentially a lot to gain-might lead options-holding CEOs to take excessive risks to bump up the stock price.
+With stock options, CEOs can only make gains: They realize a gain if their company's stock price rises beyond the price of the initial options granted, and they lose nothing if the stock price falls.
+The fact that they have nothing to lose-but potentially a lot to gain-might lead optionsholding CEOs to take excessive risks to bump up their company's stock price to an unsustainable short-term high.

-Stock awards, on the other hand, promote better alignment of a CEO's goals with shareholders' goals.
-A stock award has the value when given, or vested, and can increase or decrease in value as the firm's stock price changes.
-If stock awards have a lengthy vesting period, say three to five years, then the CEO has an interest in lifting the firm's stock price over that period while being mindful to avoid any implosion in the stock price-to maintain the value of what they have.
+Stock awards, on the other hand, promote better alignment of a CEO's goals with those of shareholders.
+A stock award has a value when given or when vested, and it can increase or decrease in value as the firm's stock price changes.
+If stock awards have a lengthy vesting period of three to five years, then the CEO has an interest in lifting the firm's stock price over that period while being mindful to avoid any implosion in the stock price-to maintain the value of what they have.